A Guide to StateRAMP: Benefits, Requirements, and How to Get Authorized

 No

-Because it’s a rigorous standard, achieving StateRAMP compliance requires a significant amount of time and resources.
-You’ll need to complete a risk assessment and gap analysis, select and implement controls, write policies, train staff, and collect documentation and evidence for your 3PAO.
+Achieving compliance with rigorous frameworks like StateRAMP requires a significant amount of time and resources.
+You’ll need to complete a risk assessment and gap analysis, select and implement controls, write policies, train staff, and collect documentation and evidence for your assessor.
 And once that’s done, you’ll have to implement ongoing assessments and continuous monitoring to maintain compliance.

 Compliance automation platforms like Secureframe can significantly cut down on the amount of time and effort it takes to complete these manual tasks, freeing up your team to focus on strategic objectives.

-Here are a few reasons organizations choose Secureframe as their partner for achieving and maintaining compliance with government and federal frameworks:
+Below are a few reasons organizations choose Secureframe as their partner for achieving and maintaining compliance with government and federal frameworks like NIST 800-53, NIST 800-171, TX-RAMP 3.0, and CMMC, which can which could significantly simplify and speed up time-to-compliance with StateRAMP.

 Government and federal compliance expertise